sumezawa/modelsim_on_linux/README.md

-# ModelSim on Debian, maybe Ubuntu. (why is ModelSim 32-bit???)
+# Student Edition ModelSim on Debian, maybe Ubuntu. (why is ModelSim 32-bit???)

 Hello!
 This is an installation tutorial that works on Debian as of 2 October 2020, and probably other Debian-based distros like Ubuntu.